What population does VOBS work with?

 What does it take to be an Assistant Instructor?

 Assistant Instructors must have a Wilderness First Responder, CPR and either Lifeguarding or Wilderness Water Safety certification.
 More importantly, they must have actual leadership experience in the outdoors, preferably on extended wilderness expeditions.
-They should be confident, socially flexible with a tendency towards extroversion, skilled learners and fast movers.
-(Most people want to get hired as an AI.
-Most people do not come into VOBS as assistant instructors.)
+They should be confident, socially flexible, skilled learners and fast movers.
+Most people hired into the Assistant Instructor position have at least 4 years of wilderness expedition instructing experience.

 Is Outward Bound the place to start and learn about experiential education?

 No. If you are new to the outdoors, experiential ed and leadership in general, then Outward Bound is not for you.
+Outward Bound is a leader in the experiential education community and we are looking for individuals who are ready to build on their base of skills and experience.
 Our recommendation is that you go and acquire some skills, and then come back when you are ready for OB.
 There are many ways to do this and many paths to VOBS.

 The worst case scenario would be for you to come to VOBS and feel, or VOBS realizes, that the fit is currently not a good one.
 Then you'd have to leave and improve your skills and perhaps return later.
 It's best to prepare yourself to join the VOBS community and stay for a while!